Keilub/calebmallen/content/posts/Andersen.md

 ## Destructive Daydreamer

-> "I will become famous,' Andersen wrote in his diary, underscoring that his professional drive to greatness was not the polite narcissism of the restrained and well-educated.
+> I will become famous,' Andersen wrote in his diary, underscoring that his professional drive to greatness was not the polite narcissism of the restrained and well-educated.
 His drive to greatness ran deep in the troubled psychic waters of his soul.
 Early on, his patrons recognized a powerful self-confidence in Andersen.
-He possessed a gritty drive to perform, a marvelous soprano voice (before it cracked), a gift for telling stories, and, along with all of this, an irritating ego."<br>
+He possessed a gritty drive to perform, a marvelous soprano voice (before it cracked), a gift for telling stories, and, along with all of this, an irritating ego.<br>
 <br>
--Noel Daniel
+— Noel Daniel

 Andersen's ability to engage in positive, constructive daydreaming and his unwavering determination were two specialties that made Andersen live up to his aspirations.
 Despite facing the haunting effects of his lower socioeconomic status and the need to cultivate courage in the face of rejection to enter high society, Andersen found just enough motivation to persist.
 Denmark's favorable artistic climate during the Golden Age allowed him to secure an artist's allowance, granting him the freedom to refine his writing skills.
 Despite eventually gaining recognition and mingling with royalty, Andersen remained burdened by a lingering sense of inadequacy, reminiscent of his longing for belonging during his time in the spinning room.

-> "Andersen was forever dancing between self-assuredness and feelings of inferiority and emotional vulnerability.
-He never escaped feeling unequal to the royals, celebrities, and dignitaries he socialized with as his fame grew, writing in his diary, "I had and still have a feeling as though I were a poor peasant lad over whom a royal mantle is thrown."<br>
+> Andersen was forever dancing between self-assuredness and feelings of inferiority and emotional vulnerability.
+He never escaped feeling unequal to the royals, celebrities, and dignitaries he socialized with as his fame grew, writing in his diary, "I had and still have a feeling as though I were a poor peasant lad over whom a royal mantle is thrown.<br>
 <br>
--Noel Daniel
+— Noel Daniel

 <a href="https://www.themarginalian.org/2013/11/18/taschen-the-fairy-tales-ofhans-christian-andersen/"><u>The Marginalian</u></a>